Biographies Characteristics Analysis

 Even function.

-Even A function whose sign does not change when the sign is changed is called x.
+A function whose sign does not change when the sign changes is called even. x.

-x equality f(–x) = f(x).
-Sign x does not affect sign y.
+x equality holds f(–x) = f(x).
+Sign x does not affect the sign y.

 The graph of an even function is symmetrical about the coordinate axis (Fig. 1).